The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 Security over bank accounts can take the form of a fixed charge, a floating charge or an assignment.

 The key consideration when taking security over bank accounts is whether the security should be fixed (which will effectively involve blocking the account, preventing the chargor from dealing with the account) or floating (which would allow the chargor to deal with the account in the normal course of its business).
 Taking a fixed charge over a blocked account is considered the most effective form of account security that can be taken.
 However, given that chargors typically need to be able to operate their accounts for normal trading purposes, it is often agreed to take a floating charge over operating accounts.
-The chargee will be permitted to convert the floating charge to a fixed charge on the occurrence of a trigger event.
+The chargee will be permitted to convert the floating charge to a fixed charge on the occurrence of a trigger event and the security document may also provide for automatic conversion on the occurrence of certain events.

 Typically, a notice of assignment will be served on the account bank, requiring the account bank to carry out or refrain from carrying out certain actions in respect of the secured account and specifying who is entitled to give instructions in respect of the secured account.
-In some instances, the chargee and the account bank may agree to enter into an account-control agreement which will specify how the account is to be operated.
+In some instances, the chargee and the account bank may agree to enter into an account-control agreement which will specify how the account is to be operated during the life of the security.

 Security over receivables can take the form of a fixed charge, a floating charge or an assignment.
 As noted above, to create a legal assignment, written notice of the assignment must be served on the counterparty to the receivable.